M66B/NetGuard/FAQ.md

 resulting in not recognizing an IP address or recognizing a wrong IP address.
 You can try to workaround this by changing the DNS TTL value setting of NetGuard.
 This value is used as a minimum DNS TTL value in an attempt to mimick the behavior of Android.

+NetGuard will also block traffic while restarting the Android VPN service to apply new rules, for example when connectivity changes or when the screen is turned on or off.

 <a name="faq49"></a>
 **(49) Does NetGuard encrypt my internet traffic / hide my IP address?**